bannatech/tisc/ExamplePrograms/README.md

 	or A<GR> B<GR> C<GR>

 Logical NAND the contents of `A` and `B`, store the result in `C`
+> NOTE: Considering using this instruction spot for a generic 'do operation' from the currently configured operations that are set by the `sco_*` functions

 	nand A<GR> B<GR> C<GR>